shivannis/xandr-docs-public/xandr-docs/articles/data-science-toolkit/custom-model-api-reference.md

 ---
-title: Custom Model API Reference
+title: Data Science Toolkit - Custom Model API Reference
 description: Explore the reference information about the API services used to implement custom models. ms.custom: data-science
 ---

-# Custom model API reference
+# Data Science Toolkit - Custom model API reference

 This section provides reference information about the API services used to implement Custom Models.